syna230404/cse15l-lab-reports/blog.md

 ```
 * Using `cd` with no arguments takes us back to the `~` directory
 * Working directory: ~/lecture1
+* the cd command alone takes us all the way back to the home directory
 * This is not an error

 2. With a Path to a Directory